PSL Wrap: McCarthy's AmaZulu FC humbled, Stellenbosch FC close gap on Mamelodi Sundowns

 Usuthu were oozing with confidence having qualified for the Caf Champions League group stage for the club's history over the weekend and coach Benni McCarthy was now looking to mastermind a win over Sekhukhune.

-However, two second-half goals from Willard Katsande and Chibuike Ohizu inspired Sekhukhune to their third consecutive victory in the league as they brought McCarthy's side down to earth.
+However, two second-half goals from Willard Katsande and Chibuike Ohizu inspired Sekhukhune to a well-deserved 2-0 victory as they brought McCarthy's side down to earth.

 Editors' Picks